|Peripatus Home Page No spoilers||Updated: 15-May-2021|

 Oh, well.
 That’s enough seriousness for now.
 Let’s read some of this tripe!

-Sam Sykes – Seven Blades in BlackSeven Blades in Black is the story of a swaggering, wise-cracking heroine, who spits in the face of death, serially insulting the seemingly endless cast of villains lining up to kill her, and always taking the path of greatest resistance – or greatest personal danger, at least.
+Sam Sykes – Seven Blades in BlackSeven Blades in Black is the story of a swaggering, wise-cracking heroine, who spits in the face of death, serially insulting the seemingly endless cast of villains lining up to kill her, and always taking the path most obviously destined to lead to mayhem, death, and other suboptimal outcomes.
 Each chapter (or so it feels; possibly not literally true) presents a new hazard that only the serendipitously timed and highly improbable appearance of some other actor permits our hostess, Sal, to spit and curse her way through to the next chapter.

 It is all utterly peurile.
-A 13-year-old boy who doesn’t get out much may possibly find this drivel amusing; I cannot think of anybody else who might.
+A 13-year-old boy who doesn’t get out much may possibly find this drivel amusing; I cannot imagine anybody else who might.

-There are no characters; even the ridiculous Sal is a cardboard cutout.
+There are no characters; even the ridiculous Sal is a two-dimensional stick figure.
 There is no allegory or metaphor.
 The story, such as it is, is entirely plot-driven.
 In this respect it somewhat resembles much of Edgar Rice Burroughs’s work – just one damn thing after another, to misquote somebody famous – though I cannot imagine Sal having the longevity of Tarzan … or even Tanar of Pellucidar!

 It’s a shame, really, because the writing is reasonably good.
 Hmm; not sure I really mean that.
 But some passages are quite exciting and, despite everything, I managed to read the whole book, so there must have been some saving grace present.